Aleksandr62aa/AI_ML_DL/README.md

 ## Examples of using fully connected and convolutional neural networks to solve problems.
 An example of solving a real problem on Kaggle is given.
-The implementation of deep learning algorithms was carried out using the PyTorch framework.
+The implementation of deep learning algorithms was carried out using the PyTorch, the Tensorflow frameworks.
 ## To solve problems we used:
 1. Ensemble methods for increasing forecasting accuracy - bagging, gradient boosting;
 2. K-block cross-validation;